 Previous likely effect size for meta-d’ is estimated at M=0.5, SE=0.29 meta-d’ units (see above).
 H1 was thus modelled as a half-normal with SD=.5.
 The SE for a given sample size was estimated as: 0.29 times the square root of: the harmonic mean of the group sizes in Schmidt et al. and Carpenter et al. (harmonic n=19), divided by the estimated group size required for our own study.
 Thus, an estimated minimum required effect size was obtained of 160 participants in total.

 We will thus run 220 participants and stop data collection when either the Bayes factors of all crucial tests are above 3 or less than 1/3, or we have reached a maximum of 300 participants in total.

-Results

-Sample

-The average age of our sample was 23.62 with a range of 18-71.
-150 participants were women, 71 men, with 8 opting out of or choosing ‘other’ for gender (free text inputs found in full dataset).
-We saw a high dropout rate of around 55%.

-Table 1: Sample size and drop-out rates.